ahmed-amr1/Terminally/README.md

 2) **You can type** `def count` **to see the number of acronyms built-in the shell.**

-# RGB to hexadecimal
-"To convert an RGB value to a Hexadecimal color :" let's say we wanna convert this RGB value to a haexadecimal color "rgb(120,45,203)"

-let's say that the first number which is red is X

-the second one which is green is Y

-and the third one which is blue is Z

-we will convert x,y and z separately.

-let's convert X to a hexadecimal

-"the law = X/16,X/16 = int.float , hex = #int and float*16"

-so coverting X will be equal to:

-result = X/16

-result = 120/16 = 7.5

-converting the decimal floating point: 0.5 * 16 = 8

-so the hex will be equal to `#780000`

-Note:

-0,1,2,3,4,5,6,7,8,9,10 is A,11 is B,12 is C,13 is D,14 is E,15 is F

-so converting Z will be

-result = Z/16

-result = 203/16 = 12.6875 and 12 is equal to C

-converting the decimal floating point: 0.6875 * 16 = 11 and 11 is equal to B

-so the hex will be equal to `#BA0000`

-and x y and z = `#782DCB`

 # Source code.
 **Follow the instructions to compile and run the program corrrectly.**
 ## Compiling instructions.